samuelryc/samuelryc/README.md

 ### Hi 👋
-- 📫  How to reach me: contact@samuelryc.com
+- 📫  Reach out: contact@samuelryc.com
-- ✨  Like what I do?
-Consider supporting me https://www.buymeacoffee.com/samuelryc
+- ✨  Found anything helpful?
+Thank me with a beer https://www.buymeacoffee.com/samuelryc

 <!--
 **samuelryc/samuelryc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.